-The Verbal Reasoning measure of the GRE® revised General Test assesses your ability to analyze and evaluate written material and synthesize information obtained from it, analyze relationships among component parts of sentences and recognize relationships among words and concepts.
+The Verbal Reasoning measure of the GRE® General Test assesses your ability to analyze and evaluate written material and synthesize information obtained from it, analyze relationships among component parts of sentences and recognize relationships among words and concepts.

 Verbal Reasoning questions appear in several formats, each of which is discussed in detail in the corresponding sections linked to below.
 About half of the measure requires you to read passages and answer questions on those passages.
 The other half requires you to read, interpret and complete existing sentences, groups of sentences or paragraphs.